everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 Running this script will produce a Wasm component with a `subtract` name prefix and a hash, for example `subtract-j54di3rspj2eewjro4.wasm`.

-Wasmify is built on top of [ComponentizeJS][componentize-js] which ingests JavaScript source code and embeds SpiderMonkey in a Wasm component to run it.
+Wasmify is built on top of [ComponentizeJS][componentize-js], which ingests JavaScript source code and embeds SpiderMonkey in a Wasm component to run it.
 Embedding SpiderMonkey and running JavaScript code comes at a size and performance cost compared to languages that can compile to WebAssembly directly, but it is necessary to provide a JavaScript environment.

 See [Making JavaScript run fast on WebAssembly][javascript-webassembly-post] for more information.